binkley/kotlin-rover/README.md

 unable to find a workable text editor on Mac OS X for the language, not to mention keyboard.

+I ignore that the grid is rectangular, and has edges.
+Mars is a sphere (roughly), not a plane, so is finite and unbounded.

 ---

 ## Approach